 They usually present as unilateral gland enlargement with displacement of the eye.

-A rounded extraconal mass centred around the lacrimal gland in the superolateral aspect of the orbit.
+A rounded extraconal mass centered around the lacrimal gland in the superolateral aspect of the orbit.

 Axial and coronal CT shows peripheral and mild central heterogeneous enhancement.